-Everybody talks about energy-efficient building and remodeling.
-The environmental performance of building materials and components, however, is often forgotten, that is, the environmental impact across the life cycle from resource extraction to manufacture, use, reuse, recycling, and finally disposal.
-In addition to basic knowledge, this course module also provides an overview of the “thicket” of available certification marks, green labels, building performance certificates, databases, software, and others.
+Everyone talks about energy-efficient buildings and remodeling.
+However, the environmental performance of building materials and components is often overlooked.
+This includes the environmental impact across the life cycle, from resource extraction and manufacturing to use, reuse, recycling, and finally disposal.

 Building materials form the “third skin” of humans.
 It largely depends on the selection of building materials as to whether a building provides a comfortable indoor climate and whether it is healthy, energy-efficient, and ecological.
 This course provides an overview of all the properties of building materials that are important from a building biology perspective.